altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "But she didn't visit because of Sir Regis' instructions, so she sent me."<br/>

-He did tell Altina that while he was dizzy with the fever.
+He did tell Altina that while he was dizzy with the fever.<br/>

 "She is unexpectedly obedient."<br/>